 You will have the opportunity to engage with University teaching staff and current researchers, access first-class facilities and make friends with people who have a mutual interest in science.

 To be eligible for participation in the July workshop, you must first sit an entrance exam when you are in Year 8 or 9.
 The exam aims to test the your ability in the areas of biology, chemistry, physics and general processes.
 If your result is in the top 10-15% of the cohort you will be invited to participate in the program.
 The exam is to be organised by your classroom teacher and is sat in November each year.

-Registration for the Gifted and Talented Discovery Program Qualifying Exam will open in October.
+Register for copies of the Gifted and Talented Discovery Program Qualifying Exam to be sent to your school.

 2016 - 2017 Gifted & Talented Discovery Program Dates